-The "dest" claim value shall be derived using the following rules:
+The “dest” claim value shall be derived using the following rules:

-For a “dest” claim of type “tn”, the canonicalized value of the TN in the To header field value shall be used as the telephone identity.
+For a “dest” claim of type “tn”, the canonicalized value of the TN in the To header field value shall be used as the Telephone Identity.

-The action taken when the To header field does not contain either a tel URI identity with a valid telephone number or a service URN in the ‘sos’ family is outside the scope of the SHAKEN framework.
+The action taken when the To header field does not contain either a tel URI identity with a valid telephone number or a service URN in the “sos” family is outside the scope of the SHAKEN framework.

 The following special procedures shall be applied to support 9-1-1 call originations:

-If the To header and/or the Request-URI contains a service URN in the ‘sos’ family (e.g., urn:service:sos), a “dest” claim of type “uri” containing a service URN in the ‘sos’ family shall be permitted.
-The only dest claim of type “uri” that is currently allowed is a service URN in the ‘sos’ family, e.g.,"dest":{"uri":["urn:service:sos”]}.
+If the To header and/or the Request-URI contains a service URN in the “sos” family (e.g., urn:service:sos), a “dest” claim of type “uri” containing a service URN in the “sos” family shall be permitted.
+The only dest claim of type “uri” that is currently allowed is a service URN in the “sos” family, e.g.,"dest":{"uri":["urn:service:sos”]}.

-If the calling TN identified in the P-Asserted-Identity or From header field is a non-dialable callback number formatted according to Annex C of J-STD-036-C-2, then the authentication service shall treat that calling TN as if it were a valid E.164 number; i.e., it shall canonicalize the calling TN to remove any leading '+' sign or visual separators (i.e., “.”, “-“, “(“, and “)”), and then populate the "orig" claim with the resulting digit string.
-This special procedure shall be applied only if the non-dialable callback number is a digit-string of 10 digits with leading digits "911" or 11 digits with leading digits "1911".
+If the calling TN identified in the P-Asserted-Identity or From header field is a non-dialable callback number formatted according to Annex C of [J-STD-036-C-2], then the authentication service shall treat that calling TN as if it were a valid E.164 number; i.e., it shall canonicalize the calling TN to remove any leading “+” sign or visual separators (i.e., “.”, “-", “(”, and “)”), and then populate the “orig” claim with the resulting digit string.
+This special procedure shall be applied only if the non-dialable callback number is a string of 10 digits with leading digits “911” or 11 digits with leading digits “1911”.

-In the above context, the term "valid telephone number" refers to a telephone number that is a nationally specific service number (e.g., 611, 911), a non-dialable callback number for an emergency call, or a telephone number that can be converted into a globally routable E.164 number, as specified in Clause 8.3 of [RFC 8224].
+In the above context, the term "valid telephone number" refers to a telephone number that is a nationally specific service number (e.g., 611, 911), a non-dialable callback number for an emergency call, or a telephone number that can be converted into a globally routable E.164 number, as specified in Clause 8.3 of [IETF RFC 8224].

-[RFC 8224] allows the Identity header to be inserted by a SIP proxy or UA.
+[IETF RFC 8224] allows the Identity header to be inserted by a SIP proxy or UA.
 The Identity header shall be transited by SIP proxies and Back-to-Back User Agents (B2BUAs), unless otherwise prevented by local service provider policy.
 A SIP proxy or B2BUA shall not insert an additional Identity header to a received INVITE request that already contains an Identity header, unless local policy dictates the received Identity header is to be removed.

-As discussed in [RFC 8224], call features such as call forwarding can cause calls to reach a destination different from the number in the To header field.
-The method of determining whether or not these call features or other B2BUA functions have been used legitimately is specified in [ATIS-1000085].
+As discussed in [IETF RFC 8224], call features such as call forwarding can cause calls to reach a destination different from the number in the To header field.
+The method for determining whether or not these call features or other B2BUA functions have been used legitimately is specified in [ATIS-1000085].
 If the procedures in [ATIS-1000085] are not supported for the handling of call diversion, the following authentication procedures shall be performed by the STI-AS when an SP that is not the originating network retargets an INVITE request to a new destination:

-If the STI-AS receives a retargeted INVITE request that does not contain an Identity header field then perform SHAKEN authentication and add a SHAKEN Identity header field.
+If the STI-AS receives a retargeted INVITE request that does not contain an Identity header field then perform authentication and add a SIP Identity header field.

-If the STI-AS receives a retargeted INVITE request that already contains an Identity header field, then take no action.
+If the STI-AS receives a retargeted INVITE request that already contains an Identity header field, then authentication is not performed (i.e., no new Identity header(s) are generated).